Find Grad Schools

 Graduate Certificates in Radio, Television & Digital Communication

 A graduate certificate in digital communication is offered at 41 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 18% were students from underrepresented racial-ethnic groups.
-Also, 5.1% of digital communication graduates were international students.
+This degree is more popular with female students, and about 31% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 7.4% of digital communication graduates were international students.

 Education Levels of Digital Communication Majors

-In 2020-2021, 156 graduate certificates were awarded to digital communication majors.
+During the most recent year for which data is available, 149 people earned their graduate certificate in digital communication.
 This makes it the 93rd most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in digital communication at each degree level.